 here for a description

-of a new environmental project for MCS from our LEEEP coordinator,
+of an environmental project for MCS from our LEEEP coordinator,

 Joins EcoSchool Program